valtech/aem-easy-content-upgrade/Readme.md

 Filters the resources by property values.

 * filterByHasProperty: matches all nodes that have the given property.
 The value of the property is not relevant.
 * filterByProperty: matches all nodes that have the given attribute value.
 Filter does not match if attribute is not present.
+By using a value of "null" you can search if an attribute is not present.
 * filterByProperties: use this to filter by a list of property values (e.g. sling:resourceType).
 All properties in the map are required to to match.
 Filter does not match if attribute does not exist.
 * filterByMultiValuePropContains: checks if all condition values are contained in the defined attribute.
 Filter does not match if attribute does not exist.